 In December 2001, the Community Foundation of South Alabama selected FEEF for a Kresge Challenge Grant.
 Over the next three years, board members, business leaders, parents, and teachers raised $750,000 for an endowment.
 The Kresge Foundation awarded an additional $250,000 in July 2004.
 Annual dividends from the endowment are allocated to FEEF’s operating expenses and ensure sustainability for the Foundation.

-In addition to the two projects described above, with ongoing support from the community, the Foundation contributed $250,000 to the construction of a black box theatre at Fairhope High School and has awarded Fairhope schools more than $800,000 in grants for science, technology, reading, math, art, and music.
-Additional projects include funding free tutoring for more than 175 at-risk students in grades K-8 yearly, and providing professional development for Fairhope teachers.
+In addition to the two projects described above, with ongoing support from the community, the Foundation contributed $250,000 to the construction of a black box theatre at Fairhope High School and has awarded Fairhope schools more than $2.5 million in grants for science, technology, engineering, art, math, reading and music.
+Additional projects include funding free tutoring for at-risk students in grades K-12 yearly, and providing professional development for Fairhope teachers.

 A colorful mural in downtown Fairhope celebrates FEEF and its contributions to public education in Fairhope.
 A seahorse sculpture and plaque on the bluff overlooking Mobile Bay recognize the donors who have made significant contributions to FEEF and our schools.
 Both of these creations were made possible through a development grant to be used solely for promotion of FEEF and its generous donors.
 Artist Ameríca Jones recently restored the mural through a collaborative enrichment program with FEEF and Fairhope High School art students.

-Currently, FEEF has two staff members and a 21 member all volunteer board of directors.
-As FEEF’s founders did 20 years ago, board members passionately believe strong schools reflect a strong community.
-Directors give generously of their time and money to support the foundation.
-Additionally, 50 members of the community serve as “Friends of FEEF” on the organization’s Advisory Council and dozens of volunteers serve on FEEF’s two signature fundraisers annually, Phantasy of the Arts in the fall and the Annual Mayor’s Golf Tournament in the spring.
+Currently, FEEF has one full time, one part-time staff member, and an all volunteer board of directors.
+As FEEF’s founders did years ago, board members passionately believe strong schools reflect a strong community.
+The Board of Directors gives generously of their time and money to support the foundation.
+Additionally, members of the community serve on the organization’s Advisory Council and dozens of volunteers serve on FEEF’s two signature fundraisers annually.